tristan-rnd/MWF_prediction/README.md

 This library describe several functions for displaying samples from the data loaders but also the training loss or examples of the CNN output.

 ## main.py
 This contains the main data loaders and the training function to make the CNN learning.
+It allows to train the CNN as long as save it and display some results.

+## Prediction_only.py
+This file only allows to import a CNN with the same structure.
+You can then display your results.